Redesigning a learning app and optimising the user experience based on collected user data.

 2 front-end, 2 back-end, 1 designer, CTO

-The core of the app was to provide their users with math puzzles and vocabulary on the lockscreen.
-To unlock your phone you should choose the correct answer.
+Provide their users with math & vocabulary puzzles.
+The puzzles where visible on your lock screen: to unlock your phone you should choose the correct answer.

 This kind of training speaks to the long term memory whilst a lot of training apps provided quizzes for the short time memory.